jessfraz/blog/content/post/for-the-love-of-pipes.md

 combination with a operator like
 `|` the program becomes one step in a much larger plan.
 The original author of `cat` does not even need to know about the larger plan.
-That is the beauty of the `|` it allows creativity and building by programs by combining small, simple programs together.
+That is the beauty of the `|` it allows creativity and building by combining small, simple programs together.

-I love software design that enables creativity and doesn't put users in a box while putting a emphasis on simplicity.
+I love software design that enables creativity, values simplicity, and doesn't put users in a box.
 The pipe, is a key element for keeping programs simple while enabling extensibility.
 It allows for a simple program to become so much more than what the original author could have dreamed of.